microsoftgraph/msgraph-sdk-powershell/src/Search/Search/docs/v1.0-beta/New-MgExternalIndustryDataConnector.md

 # New-MgExternalIndustryDataConnector

 ## SYNOPSIS
-Create a new industryDataConnector object.
+Create new navigation property to dataConnectors for external

 ## SYNTAX